Pullusb/greasepencil-addon/README.md

 ## Import textured brush pack

 Download and append online [Grease pencil textured brush pack]((https://cloud.blender.org/p/gallery/5f235cc297f8815e74ffb90b)) made by [pepeland (Daniel Martinez Lara)](https://www.pepe-school-land.com/pepeland)
 This is available in the sidebar > Tool > Brushes panel int the brush dropdown menu (where you can reset brush)
+/!\ this will be removed once blender official asset manager will be active

 ---

 ## Changelog

+1.0.3 0 2020-09-20:

+- fix: redownload brush pack when using operator to get update (but dl url is in a container and change at every upload)...

 1.0.2 - 2020-09-15: